 Irregular Periods: Is it Perimenopause and How to Manage it?

-Last updated 08.14.2023 | by Sabrina Johnson | 11 Minutes Read
+Last updated 05.29.2024 | by Dr. Karen Pike | 17 Minutes Read

-But a change in your menstrual cycle doesn’t always mean you’re entering perimenopause, even if you are in your early to mid-40s.
-There are various reasons your period could be irregular, so try not to jump to conclusions too soon.
+So, have you noticed the length of your menstrual cycle is a little off lately?
+Are you beginning to wonder if your irregular periods could be the first sign of perimenopause?
+A change in your cycle doesn’t always mean you’re entering perimenopause, even if you arein your early to mid-40s.
+There are various reasons that can cause irregular periods or occasional periods, so try not to jump to conclusions too soon.

 What is Perimenopause?